KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

     *   Implement a **determinate progress indicator** (e.g., progress bar, percentage complete) for batch translation, requiring backend-to-frontend progress updates (e.g., via Tauri events).
     *   Implement a **cancellation feature** for ongoing batch translation processes.
 This would likely involve a new Tauri command or modification to existing commands in `src-tauri/src/commands/project.rs`.
     *   **Display Per-File String Counts:** After project string extraction, display a summary showing how many translatable strings were extracted from each processed game file.
 This involves backend logic to count strings per file and return this summary, and frontend UI to present it.
-    *   **Implement Field-Specific Translation Prompts:** Enhance the AI translation logic (e.g., within `src-tauri/src/services/ollama_client.rs` or a dedicated prompt management module) to improve contextual accuracy.
-This will evolve the current generic prompting mechanism.
-        *   Instead of a single hardcoded prompt, the system will use different prompt templates based on the `json_path` (or a derived field type like 'name', 'description', 'dialogue') of the text being translated.
-        *   Prompt templates will be stored as individual text files (e.g., `name.txt`, `description.txt`, `default.txt`) within a `src-tauri/resources/prompts/` directory.
-        *   The Rust backend will use the `include_str!` macro (or similar file reading mechanism at runtime if dynamic loading is preferred) to load these prompt templates.
-        *   Logic will be implemented to select the appropriate loaded prompt template based on the field context and then format it with the necessary translation details (source/target language, text to translate) before sending to the AI engine.
-        *   **Identified Initial Prompt Categories (to be refined):** `Name` (for actors, items, skills), `Description` (items, skills), `Profile` (actors), `Nickname` (actors), `Note` (generic notes, needs careful handling of tags/code), `Dialogue` (event text), `ChoiceOption` (event choices), `SystemTerm` (UI text, system messages), `BattleMessage` (skill/item usage messages), and a `Default` prompt.
 4.  **Integrate Optional Frontend Libraries:**
     *   `@vueuse/core` for keyboard shortcuts (e.g., Ctrl+Enter to translate) and clipboard copy.
     *   `@nuxtjs/i18n` if UI translation is prioritized.